krbu/drlm-docs/docs/source/client_opers.rst

 Install Client
 --------------

+.. important:: Since version *2.4.12* we use a new default install method with git.
+If [ -r, --repo ] or [ -U, --urlrear ] are used, these options will work as usual.

 This command is used to install and configure DRLM and ReaR on a remote Server.
 It is called like this: